Connect

 Can you talk to us about how you think about risk?

-At a certain point, you have to take risks but always have a plan B. Let’s say, you invest in a business and as long as you’re aware of the risks and be prepared to have that Plan B ready.
-Be practical and realistic.
+At a certain point, you have to take risks but always have a plan B ready.
+Let’s say, you invest in a business and as long as you’re aware of the risks and be prepared to have that Plan B. Be practical and realistic.
 Don’t be greedy.

 Contact Info: